Difficulty: Medium, Asked-in: Facebook, Amazon, Morgan Stanley

 Solution analysis

-Now the critical question is: can we optimize the above method to work in O(1) space complexity?
+The critical question is: Can we optimize the above method to work in O(1) space complexity?
 Do we need to store both prefix and suffix product arrays?
 Think!

-For finding the product of all element except X[i], we need two informations: prefix product from i = 0 to i - 1 and suffix product from i = n - 1 to i + 1.
-So we can do two modifications to the previous solution:
+To find the product of all elements except X[i], we need two pieces of information: the prefix product from i=0 to i-1 and the suffix product from i=n-1 to i+1.
+So we can make two modifications to the previous solution:

-Note: by traversing from the right end, we calculate suffixProduct and store the final output in product[] array using a single loop.
+Note: By traversing from the right end, we can do two things together: calculating suffixProduct and storing the final output in the product[].

 for (int i = 1; i < n; i = i + 1)